mikenewbon/blender-studio/docs/architecture.md

  - `common` directory - contains the code that is used (or we plan to use it) in more than one app: scripts, template bases or components, test factories, etc.
  - **Project** - this word may refer to a film or a training.
-In production, there'll be exactly one storage backend (GCS, S3, etc.) per project.
+In production, there'll be exactly one storage location (GCS, S3, etc.) per project.
 We don't have a `Project` model at the moment, but there's a chance that it changes in the future.

 ### Models (simplified) hierarchy